eCommerce and Shopping Cart Website

 eCommerce stores allow customers to make purchases without their physical cards.
 Consequently, Card Not Present fraud (CNP) has become a favored method amongst identity thieves to use stolen credit cards without being detected.

-Bot Attacks & Account Takeover
+Bot Attacks and Account Takeover

 Malicious bots can also cause harm to your site and put your customers’ information at risk.
 Bots are often networks of connected devices used to gain access into accounts, test your site’s security and skew analytics.